Generative Modeling with Denoising Auto-Encoders and Langevin Sampling: The log-Sobolev Constant and Convergence to the Stationary Distribution

-\end{theorem} If $\nabla \log p$ were strongly convex, then there are well-known bounds on the log-Sobolev constant; as we assume no such convexity, we, as in \cite{RakhlinRaginsky}, use a dissipativity condition and the Lyaponov function criteria found in \cite{Guillin,Cattiaux}, presented in the following two theorems: \begin{theorem}(\cite{Guillin}) Let $V: \mathbb{R}^d \to [1,\infty)$ be a real valued function, and let $\mathcal{L}$ be the generator of the diffusion $W$ with stationary distribution $p$.
+where $KL(\mu, \nu) = \mathbb{E}_\mu \left[\log \frac{d \mu}{d \nu} \right]$ is the relative entropy.
+If $\nabla \log p$ were strongly concave, then there are well-known bounds on the log-Sobolev constant; as we assume no such convexity, we, as in \cite{RakhlinRaginsky}, use a dissipativity condition and the Lyaponov function criteria found in \cite{Guillin,Cattiaux}, presented in the following two theorems: \begin{theorem}(\cite{Guillin}) Let $V: \mathbb{R}^d \to [1,\infty)$ be a real valued function, and let $\mathcal{L}$ be the generator of the diffusion $W$ with stationary distribution $p$.
 If there are constants $\lambda_1, \lambda_2, R > 0$ such that

 Then $p$ satisfies a Poincar{\'e} inequality with constant

 where $C > 0$ is a universal constant and for a continuous, real-valued function $f$, we let $\osc_R(f) = \max_{B_R} f - \min_{B_R} f$. \end{theorem} \begin{theorem}(\cite{Cattiaux}) Suppose that $p$ is a measure such that $\nabla^2 \log p \succeq - K I_d$ for $K \geq 0$ in the sense of matrices and that $p$ satisfies a Poincar{\'e} inequality with constant $c_P$.
 Further suppose that there is a Lyaponov function $V: \mathbb{R}^d \to [1,\infty)$ such that